layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/introduction-to-service-meshes/mutual-tls/_index.md

 ---
-docType: "Chapter"
+id: "mutual-TLS-&-identity-verification"
-chapterTitle: "Mutual TLS & Identity Verification"
+title: "Mutual TLS & Identity Verification"
 description: "In this chapter, you will learn how to configure mutual TLS in Istio to secure communication between services and verify their identities within the service mesh."
-title: "Mutual TLS & Identity Verification"
-lectures: 12
 weight: 7
 ---